-Congratulations to Nicky Mather for swimming the length of Loch Lomond (21.6 miles) and how I supported her with her swim
+Nicky Mather swims Loch Lomond, and how I supported her

 Read Nicky’s story of her epic swim adventure and how building a strong mental attitude helped her to prepare and succeed at the challenge.
-She swam none stop for 16.5 hours!
+She swam nonstop for 16.5 hours!

 This is a bit of a different post from usual.
-It is not about a career change, career management, or mental health and wellbeing in the workplace.
+It is not about a career change, career management, or mental health and well-being.
 It is about an enormous challenge my friend Nicky set herself, how we worked together, and how she achieved it.
 Only 50-60 people have ever officially swum Loch Lomond.

-I met Nicky Mather years ago in the swimming pool, years before open water became as popular as it is now, (because of covid-19 and not having access to swimming pools).
-We went on many open water swim training and swim holidays and trips together.
+I met Nicky Mather years ago in the swimming pool, years before open water became as popular as it is now (because of COVID-19 and not having access to swimming pools).
+We went on many open-water swim training, swim holidays, and trips together.
 Whether that was sea swimming abroad or loch swimming in Scotland.
-We swam The English Channel and Loch Ness in a four person team with our Irish friends Lyndsey Dunne and Maighread McMahon.
-So I was delighted to be able to support Nicky in her big challenge.
+We swam The English Channel and Loch Ness on a four-person team with our Irish friends Lyndsey Dunne and Maighread McMahon.
+So, I was delighted to be able to support Nicky in her big challenge.

 Long-distance swimming is hugely enjoyable but presents challenges.
-Coldwater (we don’t wear wet suits), weather conditions, strong tides, jellyfish and jellyfish stings, rough seas and sea sickness are a few of the things you have to deal with.
-Having knowledge and being properly supported whilst open water swimming is vital to safety.
-Having the right food and drink intake is also vital.
-In a loch, you don’t get jelly fish or salty water but you do get strong tides and unpredictable weather.
+Coldwater (we don’t wear wet suits), weather conditions, strong tides, jellyfish and jellyfish stings, rough seas and seasickness are a few things you must deal with.
+Knowing and being properly supported whilst open water swimming is vital to safety.
+Having the right food and drink intake is also crucial.
+In a loch, you don’t get jellyfish or salty water but strong tides and unpredictable weather.
 Apart from getting physically prepared, you also have to get mentally prepared.
 Long-distance swimming is notorious for messing with your head!
 Boredom, fatigue, and unhelpful thoughts are all part of swimming by yourself for hours.

-I believe that coping with adversity, whether at work or out with, can build your overall resilience.
-Gaining resilience in one area of your life can help to build it in other areas.
-The jury is out on this, but from my experience, achieving great things out with work can help your self-belief, confidence, and resilience in work.
+I believe that coping with adversity, whether at work or out, can build your overall resilience.
+Gaining resilience in one area of your life can help to make it in other areas.
+The jury is out on this, but from my experience, achieving great things with work can help your self-belief, confidence, and resilience in work.
 You can build strategies to relax, think positively and manage those unhelpful thoughts and feelings in one sphere of your life that you can use in other parts.

-So, it was wonderful to work with Nicky beforehand on her mental preparation.
-It was also wonderful to swim with her during this enormous swim.
-The Open Water Swim Association has strict rules and they permit swimming with another person after some hours of swimming alone.
-So I was able to swim with Nicky at intervals and ended up swimming with her five times during her epic swim.
+It was terrific to work with Nicky beforehand on her mental preparation and to swim with her during this enormous swim.
+The Open Water Swim Association has strict rules, and they permit swimming with another person after some hours of swimming alone.
+So, I could swim with Nicky at intervals and ended up swimming with her five times during her epic swim.

-Nicky is raising money for the Loch Lomond Rescue Boat https://uk.virginmoneygiving.com/NicolaGraham2.
-They do excellent work in rescuing people on the loch.
+Nicky is raising money for the Loch Lomond Rescue Boat (https://uk.virginmoneygiving.com/NicolaGraham2).
+They do excellent work rescuing people on the loch.

 Nicky’s Story